BSc (Hons) Psychology (2005)

 I went on to conduct a study of the cardiovascular implications of pre-eclampsia, a hypertensive disorder of pregnancy.
 This involved a systematic review of the area as well as a qualitative study with women who had experienced pre-eclampsia during a recent pregnancy, with both accepted for publication.

-At present I am carrying out a pilot study which is exploring the long-term psychosocial impact of surviving cancer as a child or adolescent.
-This includes a large literature review of the area in combination with planned focus groups with both survivors and NHS staff.
+At present I am involved in work which is exploring the long-term psychosocial impact of surviving cancer as a child or adolescent.
+This includes a large literature review of the area in combination with qualitative research with survivors and NHS staff.
+The next phase is to use this work to inform the development of a questionnaire study which will aim to investigate the pathways to important psychosocial outcomes in childhood cancer survivors and to better understand the factors which may influence these outcomes.

-Recently I have been very pleased to become involved in PanCareSurFup (PanCare Childhood and Adolescent Cancer Survivor Care and Follow-Up Studies).
+I am also very pleased to be involved in PanCareSurFup (PanCare Childhood and Adolescent Cancer Survivor Care and Follow-Up Studies).
 This is a European collaborative programme funded by the EU which will develop guidelines for the clinical practice and organization of long-term follow-up (LTFU), transition of care to age-appropriate LTFU in survivors of or approaching adult age, and promotion of a healthy lifestyle in long-term survivors of childhood and adolescent cancer.

 Newcastle Healthcare Charities (Co-applicant): "Quality of life, socio-economic status, relationships and risk perceptions in survivors of childhood or young adult cancer: a pilot study."
 2011-2012